rust-lang/keyword-generics-initiative/explainer/effect-generic-bounds-and-functions.md

 ## TODO: Lowering

+_NOTE: this section is incomplete and in-progress.
+While we know it is possible because we have implemented a working version of this outside of the compiler, there are changes in the compiler happening which means this section may change.
+Once those changes have landed, this section should be rewritten to match that.
+Until that time please consider this section incomplete and subject to change._

 Let's continue with our earlier example of the trait `Iterator` and the function `sum` which both have conditional support for the `async` effect via `#[maybe(async)]`.
 In its base form the trait `Iterator` looks like this: